vanja55555/tryanglist.com/site/content/post/brewing-chemex.md

 > ‘It’s very simple: everything that used to be small is getting smaller.
 Everything that
 >
 > used to be big is getting bigger.
-And technology is to blame (or thank, depending
+And technology is to blame (or thank, depending on your field of work).'
+It's an everyday event.
 >
-> on which group you belong to).'
-It's called simply - the superstar effect.
+> It's called simply - the Superstar Effect.

 The scary/exciting realisation happens when we start applying this logic to

-almost every industry.
+almost any industry.

 So, let’s talk about films.